SamCH93/paperTemplate/README.md

 2. Work on the same `paper.Rnw` file but compile it to a PDF from inside a Docker container which precisely encapsulates the computational environement.
+   This requires Docker (with root rights, otherwise change the Makefile).
    Specify R version in the Docker file.
 R packages from CRAN will then be installed from a CRAN snapshot the last day the specified R version was up to date.
 List all required packages from CRAN in the `CRANpackages.txt` file,